Leovarreira/Leovarreira/README.md

 <h4 align="left">Hi 👋!
 My name is Leonardo, and I am currently studying Analysis and Systems Development.
-I have 3 years and 6 months of experience in the field, performing various roles ranging from programming to assisting with internet network configurations and computer formatting on a large scale.</h4>
+I have 3 years and 6 months of experience in the field, performing various roles ranging from programming to assisting with internet network configurations and computer formatting on a large scale.<br><br>I worked on a web project utilizing PHP, Laravel, and JavaScript for managing an Internet service provider.
+I also contributed to creating and configuring Linux servers.
+Currently, I am focused on enhancing my skills in Python through an in-person course during my college studies.<br>Java is my primary language, and I had the opportunity to work on an IoT project involving power generators, exploring the possibilities of this ever-evolving technology.<br><br>I have an intermediate level of English where I am improving my communication skills.
+Although I am not fluent, I am still able to communicate, read, and write in English.<br><br>I am always seeking new challenges and opportunities to expand my knowledge and skills in the technology field.
+I am eager to contribute to innovative and efficient solutions.<br><br>Thank you for visiting my profile, and please feel free to reach out to me to discuss collaborations or exciting opportunities.</h4>

 ###